c00kiemon5ter/c00kiemon5ter.github.com/_posts/2011-03-16-Paint-on-silence.markdown

 layout: post
 title: Paint on silence
 categories: music
+comments: true
-update: 09 Apr 2011
+update: 24 Apr 2011
 ---

 {{ page.title }}
 ================
 <p class="meta">last update ~ {{ page.update }}</p>
 ..that is music.
 This is a list of artists I like and listen.
 It's mostly post-rock, instrumentals, ambient, some trip-hop and hip-hop in no particular order of preference <span style="text-decoration: line-through;">..or maybe some order</span>. phhffft, it's so hard, fak that.

-The list will be updated regularly, so keep an eye for updates
+The list will be updated regularly, so keep an eye for updates.
+If you have any suggestions, just post a comment.

 post-rock
 ---------